 \subsection{The entire US domestic airline network}

-We show the changes in the six indices (i.e., nodes, edges, average degree, average shortest path length, average clustering coefficient, and assortativity) for the entire US domestic airline network in Fig.~\ref{fig:entire_network}.
+We show the changes in the five indices (i.e., nodes, edges, average degree, average clustering coefficient, and assortativity) for the entire US domestic airline network in Fig.~\ref{fig:entire_network}.
 We also show the number of new cases of COVID-19 per day in the US in gray \citep{CDC2021covid}.
 All the measurements fluctuate slightly on a daily basis.
 We can observe periodic patterns, which can be considered weekly periodicity.
 To smooth out this weekly periodicity, we show the seven-day moving average of each measurement as orange curves.
 The dotted line indicates the declaration of the national emergency on March 13, 2020.